Marjolein86/scRNA/README.md

 In the working directory there should be:
 - the R-project file

-- a csv file named 'Genes.csv':
+- a csv file named 'Genes.csv', which contains:
   - column A: A list of genes (cell type markers) you wish to analyze
-  - column B: corresponding cell-types that correspond to genes column A
+  - column B: corresponding cell-types that correspond to genes in column A

 - A folder named ‘01.
 Transcript Counts’:
   - In this folder you will place one folder per condition